OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

     self.driver.add_parameter('driving_sim.spark_angle', low=-50. , high=10.)
     self.driver.add_parameter('driving_sim.bore', low=65. , high=100.)

+Parameters are assigned via an :term:`Expression`.
+An Expression is a string that contains a function of OpenMDAO variables in the variable tree.
+These Expression variables must point to something that can be seen in the scope of the asssembly that contains the driver.
+In other words, if an assembly contains a driver, the parameters cannot be located outside of that assembly.
+Also, each parameter must point to a component input, not a component output.
+During driver execution, the parameters are modified and set, and the relevant portion of the model is executed to evaluate the new objective.

 The *low* and *high* parameters can be used to specify a range for a parameter.
 This is useful for optimization problems where the design variables are constrained.
 Generally, the optimizer treats these as a special kind of constraint, so they should be defined